 What Is ReadyBoost?

 ReadyBoost is a Windows program that caches frequently used files.
 It stores this cached data on your removable devices, such as flash drives, CompactFlash memory cards, and Secure Digital.
 Microsoft first introduced ReadyBoost in 2007 with the promise of accelerating the performance of Windows Vista.
-To be sincere, the claims fell flat for most of us.
-Thankfully, this utility actually does work in Windows 10.
+But, to be honest, the claims fell flat for most of us.
+Thankfully, this utility actually does work in Windows 7, 8, and 10.